rawrat/priveos-automation/README.md

 This Ansible repo currently only works with Ubuntu and has been tested with Ubuntu 18.04 LTS.
 It might work with slightly older or newer versions as well.

-There is no need to prepare anything special, just have OpenSSH installed and listening on the usual port.
-You need to have root login enabled and the SSH Key of your control machine should be in the .ssh/authorized_keys so we can login as root using only the Key.
+There is no need to prepare anything special, just have OpenSSH installed and running.
+You need to have SSH public key authentication configured so you can login to the server without password.

 ## Running the Installation
 On your control machine (not on the server that we're going to set up):